aarongeorge/Frontend-Boilerplate/README.md

 **Note that this will only help you update the styles applied to the name of type-scale and not the name if the type-scale.**

-What I mean is that you can update the values in `$TYPE-SCALES` as much as you like, however if you changed `p` to say `.tiny-text` then you will need to go through all of your files where you used `setTypeScale(p)` and change it to `setTypeScale('.tiny-text')`.
+What I mean is that you can update the values in `$TYPE-SCALES` as much as you like, however if you changed `p` to say `.tiny-text` then you will need to go through all of your files where you used `set-type-scale(p)` and change it to `set-type-scale('.tiny-text')`.